 \subsection{Statement of the results.}

-Here, we define the Fortuin-Kasteleyn percolation \cite{For70,ForKas72} (we also refer to \cite{Gri06} for a manuscript and \cite{Dum17a} for recent results on (finite-range) FK percolation).
+Here, we define the Fortuin-Kasteleyn percolation \cite{For70,ForKas72} (we also refer to \cite{Gri06,Dum17a} for general background on FK percolation).
 Let $S\subset T$ be two finite subsets of $\mathbb Z$, let $\xi$ be a partition of the vertices $T\setminus S$.
 The FK percolation measure on edges included in $T$ with at least one endpoint in $S$, with boundary conditions (b.c.) $\xi$, is defined by the formula

-where $\omega_{i,j}=1$ if $\{i,j\}$ is open and $0$ is it is closed, $\omega^\xi$ is the graph obtained from $\omega$ by wiring all the vertices outside $S$ belonging to the same element of the partition $\xi$.
+where $\omega_{i,j}=1$ if $\{i,j\}$ is open and $0$ if it is closed, $\omega^\xi$ is the graph obtained from $\omega$ by wiring all the vertices outside $S$ belonging to the same element of the partition $\xi$.
 Let $\xi=1$ (resp.~$\xi=0$) be the wired (resp.~free) boundary conditions corresponding to the partitions equal to $\{T\setminus S\}$ (resp.~only singletons).